 For this activity, we partnered up with Mark and his crew from Alpine Sports Morzine.
 I told Mark what we were interested in doing some downhill biking, and he nodded his head, and said, “Yep.
 We can set you up!”.
 And he wasn’t joking either.
 He set us up with the bikes, protective gear, and made some great recommendations on where to ride.

-Neither Lars, nor myself had ever ridden downhill bikes, so I was thinking we should go with a normal full-suspension bike.
+Neither our son, nor myself had ever ridden downhill bikes, so I was thinking we should go with a normal full-suspension bike.
 When I voiced my concerns, Mark encouraged us to go with a downhill bike.
 “Trust me.
 You’ll like the downhill bikes”, he said with the slightest twinkle in his eye.
 Well who am I to argue with a guy who knows the equipment and the area?

 What’s So Great About Downhill Mountain Bikes?

 For many of you who aren’t familiar with what makes a downhill mountain bike so different, let me give you a brief explanation.
 All of the bikes on the mountains in this area are mountain bikes.
 A few are hardtails (only front suspension), but most are full-suspension.
 That means the suspension in the front that has roughly 6 inches of travel, and the rear has 7 inches.
 These are bikes that can do a great job of going up and down mountain trails.